klcolon/util_scripts/README.md

-# Data-Analysis
+# Utility Scripts for Biological Data
-This repository contains packages for basic statistics and processing tools for biological data.
+This repository various utility scripts for basic statistics and processing for biological data.
-To install package, go to the gen_analysis folder and `pip install -e .`.
+To install the package, go to the gen_analysis folder and `pip install -e .`.

 # Dependencies
 * numpy == 1.19.0